ofiwg/libfabric/man/fi_domain.3.md

 : The completion threading model is best suited for multi-threaded applications using scalable endpoints which desire lockless operation.
-Applications must serialize access to all objects that are associated by a common completion mechanism (for example, endpoints bound to the same CQ or counter).
-It is recommended that providers which support scalable endpoints also support this threading model.
+Applications must serialize access to all objects that are associated by a common completion mechanism (for example, transmit and receive contexts bound to the same CQ or counter).
+It is recommended that providers which support scalable endpoints support this threading model.

-  Applications wanting to leverage FI_THREAD_COMPLETION should allocate transmit contexts, receive contexts, and completion queues and counters to individual threads.
+  Applications wanting to leverage FI_THREAD_COMPLETION should dedicate transmit contexts, receive contexts, completion queues, and counters to individual threads.

 *FI_THREAD_DOMAIN*
-: A domain serialization model requires applications to serialize access to all objects belonging to a domain.
+: The domain threading model is best suited for single-threaded applications and multi-threaded applications using standard endpoints which desire lockless operation.
+Applications must serialize access to all objects under the same domain.
+This includes endpoints, transmit and receive contexts, completion queues and counters, and registered memory regions.

-*FI_THREAD_ENDPOINT*
+*FI_THREAD_ENDPOINT* (deprecated)
 : The endpoint threading model is similar to FI_THREAD_FID, but with the added restriction that serialization is required when accessing the same endpoint, even if multiple transmit and receive contexts are used.
-Conceptually, FI_THREAD_ENDPOINT maps well to providers that implement fabric services in hardware but use a single command queue to access different data flows.

-*FI_THREAD_FID*
+*FI_THREAD_FID* (deprecated)
 : A fabric descriptor (FID) serialization model requires applications to serialize access to individual fabric resources associated with data transfer operations and completions.
-Multiple threads must be serialized when accessing the same endpoint, transmit context, receive context, completion queue, counter, wait set, or poll set.
-  Serialization is required only by threads accessing the same object.

-  For example, one thread may be initiating a data transfer on an endpoint, while another thread reads from a completion queue associated with the endpoint.

-  Serialization to endpoint access is only required when accessing the same endpoint data flow.
-Multiple threads may initiate transfers on different transmit contexts of the same endpoint without serializing, and no serialization is required between the submission of data transmit requests and data receive operations.
+For endpoint access, serialization is only required when accessing the same endpoint data flow.
+Multiple threads may initiate transfers on different transmit contexts or the same endpoint without serializing, and no serialization is required between the submission of data transmit requests and data receive operations.

-  In general, FI_THREAD_FID allows the provider to be implemented without needing internal locking when handling data transfers.
-  Conceptually, FI_THREAD_FID maps well to providers that implement fabric services in hardware and provide separate command queues to different data flows.

 *FI_THREAD_SAFE*
 : A thread safe serialization model allows a multi-threaded